-34. Investment Advisers' fees
+30. Investment Manager's fees

-The Investment Advisers' fees and expenses are paid out of the property of the Company.

-The Investment Adviser's fee accrues daily and is calculated by reference to the value of the Company managed by the Investment Adviser on the last Business Day of the preceding month.
-The fee is payable monthly in arrears on receipt of the invoice from the Investment Adviser.
+30.1 The Investment Manager's fees and expenses are paid out of the property of the Company.
+The Investment Manager's fee accrues daily and is calculated by reference to the value of the Company managed by the Investment Manager on the last Business Day of the preceding month.
+The fee is payable monthly in arrears on receipt of the invoice from the Investment Manager.
 The current annual fees are set out in Appendix 1.

-35. Depositary's Fee
+31. Depositary's Fee

-- The Depositary receives for its own account a periodic fee which will accrue daily from the last Business Day in the preceding month to the last Business Day in each month.
-It is payable within seven days after the last Business Day in each month.
-The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual, which is calculated by reference to the first Valuation Point of the Company.
-The fee is payable out of the property attributable to the Company.
-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of £7,500 per annum.
-The current charge is 0.0275% per annum plus VAT on Scheme Property below £50,000,000, 0.025% per annum plus VAT on Scheme Property above £100,000,000. - 35.2 These rates can be varied from time to time in accordance with the FCA Regulations. - 35.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - 35.4 In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows:
+- 31.1 The Depositary is entitled to receive out of the Scheme Property by way of remuneration a periodic charge, which will be calculated and accrue daily and be paid monthly as soon as practicable after the end of each month, and certain additional charges and expenses.
+The rate of the Depositary's periodic charge in respect of the company will be such rate or rates as agreed from time to time between the ACD and the Depositary in accordance with the COLL Sourcebook.
+The current rate of the Depositary's periodic charge is: - 0.0275% per annum plus VAT on Scheme Property below £50,000,000; - 0.025% per annum plus VAT on Scheme Property between £50,000,000 and £100,000,000; and - 0.02% per annum plus VAT on Scheme Property above £100,000,000.
+But always subject to a minimum of £7,500 per annum. - 31.2 These rates can be varied from time to time in accordance with the FCA Regulations. - 31.3 The first accrual in relation to the Company will take place in respect of the period beginning on the day on which the first valuation of that Company is made and ending on the last Business Day of the month in which that day falls. - In addition to the periodic fee referred to above, the Depositary shall also be entitled to be paid transaction and custody charges in relation to transaction handling and safe-keeping of the Scheme Property as follows: